INTERNSHIP POLICIES AND PROCEDURES

 Describe how the competencies (skills, knowledge) you have gained during your MPH internship will impact your future career path and professional development.

-Your paper should be no longer than 5 pages double-spaced (not including references), 12 pt., Time Roman Font, one inch margins.
+Your paper should be at least 5 pages in length.
+It should be double-spaced (not including references), 12 pt.
+Time Roman Font with one inch margins.
 A student's final paper must be submitted through InternTrack during the last week of classes (the internship coordinator will give you the actual date), HOWEVER a student's faculty advisor may request an earlier deadline to review the paper before final submission.
 Please consult with your faculty advisor for specific deadlines.

 AT THE CONCLUSION OF THE INTERNSHIP